JuanOrellana94/JuanOrellana94/README.md

 # 👋 Hi there, I'm a Beginner Web Developer!

 I'm currently learning and growing as a **web developer** with a focus on full-stack development.
-I have hands-on experience with a few small projects and I'm continuously working to improve my skills and build more web applications.
+Continuously working to improve my skills and build more web applications.

 ---